GaloisInc/llvm-verifier/doc/lss-usage.md

 --satbranches
 :   Check the satisfiability of symbolic path assertions at branches.
-    This can sometimes prune infeasable exeuction paths in the symbolic simulator.
+    This can sometimes prune infeasible execution paths in the symbolic simulator.
 Only supported by some backends.

+    Note: sometimes it's essential to prune these infeasible paths.
+E.g., when reading or writing an array in a symbolically bounded loop, symbolic simulation will fail with an out-of-bounds read error without this option.

 -V, \--version
 :   Print out the version of the simulator.